 - Hold the bag above your head for 10 seconds.

-- Return the bag to the floor carefully and repeat five times.
+- Return the bag to the floor carefully and repeat five times, for three sets.

 Enhancing your overhead lifts, presses are especially good for toning your muscles.

 - Perform the same motion as if you are doing an overhead lift.